 Incorporating the above assumptions, the estimated safe yield of the site was computed.
 The results of the safe yield analysis are presented in Table 4 and Figure 7.
-It should be noted that these estimated safe yield values are based on USGS topographic mapping.
-The estimates could vary significantly based on more detailed mapping, which would be required as part of a final safe yield analysis.
+These estimated safe yield values are based on detailed GIS topographic mapping data.
 The table below presents the estimated safe yield and refill time for a range of pump capacities.
+We have assumed a refill time of 4 to 5 years is the maximum refill duration for selection of pump capacity (PC).